bors-ng/bors-ng.github.io/getting-started.md

 So the first step of setting up bors is setting something up to automatically run your tests.
-It should be able to run the contents of a particular branch and report its results using a GitHub Status notification (the little <span style="color:orange" title="The build is in progress">&bull;</span>, <span style="color:green" title="Build succeeded">&#10003;</span>, or <span style="color:red" title="Build failed">&times;</span> next to a commit in the commits list).
+It should be able to run the contents of a particular branch and report its results using a GitHub Status notification (the little <span style="color:orange" title="The build is in progress">&bull;</span>, <span style="color:green" title="Build succeeded">&#10003;</span>, or <span style="color:red" title="Build failed">&times;</span> next to a commit in the commits list).Newer CI systems, like Travis and AppVeyor, will do this by default.
+Jenkins and BuildBot have plugins for it.
-Jenkins requires the GitHub plugin to do this.

 Your CI system should build the "staging" and "trying" branches, but should not build a branch called "staging.tmp".
-If your CI system is misconfigured in this sense, bors should notify you.
+If your CI system is misconfigured to do this, bors should notify you.
 For example, add this to your .travis.yml or appveyor.yml file:

 ```yaml
 branches: